reory/reory/README.md

 ## 👨🏽‍🔬 I am currently working on
 - A **NHS Waiting times and Hospital Performance Dashboard**
+- An end-to-end Clinical Intelligence suite that monitors patient wait times and predicts RTT (Referral to Treatment) breaches using a high-performance DuckDB analytical engine.
 - I am also continuing to refine my existing apps with better UI Design, improved structure, and  more robust testing.

 ---